• Accessibility

 Every student at UWE Bristol automatically becomes a member of The Students’ Union when they start university, which means we have more than 39,000 members.

 The Students’ Union at UWE is led by students, for students, with our elected Presidents and Part-Time Officers representing your academic and student experience.
+They do this through:

-• shaping Students’ Union policy ;
+• shaping Students’ Union policy;

 • running campaigns on campus, locally and joining national movements; and